Guides

 SaaS — Software as a Service

-These are cloud solutions used by most organizations.
+These are cloud-based solutions used by most organizations.
 The end-user has the application which is delivered via the internet, and the application, in its turn, is managed by third parties.
 Most SaaS services run right on a web browser, with no downloading, no installation, and no updates required.

 You have access to the service from your personal computer or any other computer.
 These solutions are available from multiple devices as long as they are connected to the internet.

 Same goes for your employees.
 They can sign in using their personal logins and passwords and share data and media as fast as the internet connection allows them to.
+Examples of popular SaaS tools include project management software, customer relationship management systems, open source password managers, and email marketing platforms.

 Offering such a convenience, SaaS solutions have their limitations.
 For instance, controlling the infrastructure is not up to you, the user side.
 You can only benefit from the pre-defined functionality, with no ability to modify it.
-On the other hand, the large SaaS market will definitely offer you something to your liking, since the competition on it, as everywhere that concerns technologies, it is quite high.
+On the other hand, the large SaaS application development market will definitely offer you something to your liking, since the competition on it, as everywhere that concerns technologies, it is quite high.

 PaaS — Platform as a Service